TeriakiSauce/Scrabble/README.md

 ##### [Game](src/Game.java)

 Acts as the core of the game, incorporating all the various classes created throughout the project.
-It holds an instance of all of the [Hand](src/Hand.java), [WordBank](src/WordBank.java), [Parser](src/Parser.java), [GameState](src/GameState.java), and [Board](src/Board.java) classes.
+It holds an instance of all of the [hands](#Hand), [WordBank](src/WordBank.java), [Parser](src/Parser.java), [GameState](src/GameState.java), and [Board](src/Board.java) classes.
 It provides a way to place letters, check if a newly placed word is valid, start and end turns, and more.

 ##### [GameState](src/GameState.java)